 No ingredients list is published for a product called "DETOX MY SCALP," nor is any proof provided that the scalp needs to be "detoxed."

-We strongly advise consumers to avoid hair products without a clear ingredient list.
+We strongly advise consumers to avoid hair products without an ingredient list.

 Our Clean Hair Growth Picks